flatland-association/flatland-book/getting-started/prize-and-metrics.md

 - You are allowed up to 5 minutes of initial planning time before any agent moves.
 - Beyond that point, the agents have 5 seconds per time step to indicate their next actions, no matter the number of agents.
+- The full evaluation should finish within 8 hours.

 ```{warning}
 If at any time the agents fail to act in time, the whole submission will fail!